Wednesday, January 31, 2024

 Marc Cohn with Aimee Mann - "No Matter What"

 Marc Cohn's cover album Listening Booth: 1970 was a very hit-and-miss affair, with more misses than hits on what came off as a bit of well-meaning karoke.
-But he didn't miss on this cover of Badfinger, turning it into a relaxed country shuffled and getting Aimee Mann for extremely overqualified support work.
+But he didn't miss on this cover of Badfinger, turning it into a relaxed country shuffle and getting Aimee Mann for extremely overqualified support work.

 Nick Cave & The Bad Seeds - "City Of Refuge" (acoustic version)

-The original version on Tender Prey is a sort of deranged psychobilly affair, but this acoustic version, released on an abscure bonus single, shows it to be a country ballad at heart, with the Bad Seeds providing unusually subtle back-up here with their decidedly 1960s-sounding choir vocals.
+The original version on Tender Prey is a sort of deranged psychobilly affair, but this acoustic version, released on an obscure bonus single, shows it to be a country ballad at heart, with the Bad Seeds providing unusually subtle back-up here with their decidedly 1960s-sounding choir vocals.
 In this state, you can easily mistake this for an old Marty Robbins number.
 Or maybe not, but you catch my drift.

 England Dan & John Ford Coley - "Showboat Gambler"